paretl/home_infrastructure/README.md

 For my deployment scripts, I mainly use:
 - **Docker** and **Docker Compose** to easily deploy my applications in Docker containers.
 - **rsync** to send files to my servers.

+## History

+04/05/2020: I've used Graylog to centralize my logs but it is too resource intensive.
+I'll find an alertnative.

 ## Contributions